What is a mosque?

 Al-Azhar Mosque, Cairo (Egypt, 900s AD)

-A mosque (MAH-SK) is a kind of building where people who follow the Islamic faith worship God.
+November 2016 - A mosque (MAH-SK) is a kind of building where people who follow the Islamic faith pray to God.
 The first mosques were built in the 600s AD, when the Arabs first conquered Jerusalem and other parts of West Asia.
 One of the earliest mosques is the Dome of the Rock in Jerusalem, which is built on the place where the Jewish Temple once stood.

 Kairouan mosque (ca. 800 AD)